 - Program Facility and Spaces

 Question: What is the purpose of the Steering Committee?

 Answer: The Steering Committee is a representative group of area residents, selected to represent the local interests expressed during the team’s early investigation.

 Their four meetings will occur throughout the study, mostly to provide direction on milestone products such as the ideal recreational facility, location, and potential operations.

-Their public meetings as well as community wide workshops will be mostly scheduled around the third Tuesday and Thursday evenings of October, November, January and February.
+Their public meetings as well as community wide workshops will be mostly scheduled around the third Tuesday and Thursday evenings of October, November, and the final two in early 2021.

 Question: Who is on the the Steering Committee?

 Answer: Community members with enthusiasm who most widely represent the ideas and interests expressed during the first round of surveys.
 Geographic, demographic, and availability considerations also went into the into the selection process, lead by the consultant team.

 The committee consists of 15 consensus builders while those who expressed singular or specific interests are encouraged to join stakeholder focus groups to review specific recreational items, i.e. swimming community needs or senior citizen programing.
 The list of members can be found in their adopted Charter.

 Question: What other considerations or expectations are there for determining feasibility of an indoor aquatic/recreation facility?